sterbenmzrt/automation-traveloka-search-rental/README.md

 - /BaseWebDriver this is constructor for running the test and initiate chromewebdriver
 - /CarsTest this is file test for running test in page Cars

+How to run:
+- clone this repo
+- reload dependency maven
+- go to test file
+- run